lrybak/hassio-owserver/DOCS.md

 1. Add to Home Assistant through the Integrations.
 Go to Integrations, Add Integration, Choose 1-Wire
     - Host: `provide add-on's hostname (from add-on details page)`
     - Port: `4304` _(default)_
+1. ... or use Home Asistant auto discovery (since 2025.2.0).
+Go to Integrations, find discovered addon and Add it.
 1. That's it.
-On the integrations page wou will find 1-Wire integration with discovered devices.
+On the integrations page wou will find 1-Wire integration with 1-Wire devices.